Meet the Missi0n Therapists

 Biography:

-Veronica (she/her) is a Licensed Master Social Worker (LMSW) with a master’s degree from Park University.
-Her career experience is in substance abuse, case management, child welfare, and providing parent-aide services.
-Veronica recognizes that each client is an expert in their own life and uses strength-based and client-centered approaches to empower and support her clients.
+Veronica (she/her) is a Licensed Specialist Clinical Social Worker (LSCSW) with a master’s degree from Park University.
+Her career experience includes substance abuse, case management, child welfare, and parent aide services.
+Veronica uses an eclectic approach and understands therapy isn't a one-size-fits-all experience.
+She recognizes that each client is an expert in their own life and uses strength-based, client-centered approaches to empower and support them.
 She is an LGBTQIA+ - affirming therapist and is passionate about working with individuals and families in this community.
 Veronica is trained in EMDR, trauma-informed care, crisis intervention, and motivational interviewing.
 She incorporates a variety of evidence-based interventions, such as Cognitive Behavioral Therapy and play therapy techniques, to meet the individual needs of her clients.
 Veronica's favorite self-care activities include crocheting, being outdoors, and spending time with her dog and two cats.

 Therapist